kttaroha/AtCoder/README.md

 All the solutions in this repository are tested by excuting supplied test cases and comfirmed as accurate.

 - ### Warnings!
-The implementations below failed to pass the supplied test cases.
+The implementations below failed to pass the supplied test cases in Python3.
 They need to be submitted by other language options.

  [ABC160D](https://github.com/kttaroha/AtCoder/blob/master/src/ABC1xx/ABC16x/ABC160/ABC160D.py) (PyPy3)